miccai-ultrasound/miccai-ultrasound.github.io/asmus24.md

 ## Call for Papers

-Papers will consist of a maximum 8 pages (text, figures, and tables) + up to 2 pages for references only.
+Papers will consist of a maximum of 8 pages (text, figures, and tables) + up to 2 pages for references only.
 They are to be submitted electronically in [Springer LNCS (Lecture Notes in Computer Science) style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and are subject to double-blind review.
-The workshop sessions (oral and posters) will be held in-person only, and by submitting a paper authors commit to presenting them in-person if accepted for publication.
+The workshop sessions (oral and posters) will be held in person only, and by submitting a paper authors commit to presenting them in person if accepted for publication.

 The papers will be evaluated by external reviewers and our organizing committee for inclusion in the workshop as a presentation (oral or poster).
 Accepted full-length manuscripts will be published with Springer LNCS, and the best papers will be selected for industry-sponsored awards.
 Original research contributions are invited.
 Proof-of-concept research from novel research directions is also encouraged.
-This year, with MICCAI being held for the first time in Africa, we particularly encourage submission of research aimed at addressing problems specific to Africa and low-and-middle income countries in general.
+This year, with MICCAI being held for the first time in Africa, we particularly encourage the submission of research to address problems specific to Africa and low- and middle-income countries.

 One of the popular features of ASMUS, live demonstrations, will return for ASMUS 2024.
-Capitalising on the unique real-time and portability aspects of ultrasound-based applications, we plan for live demonstrations covering AI, interventional, and robotics areas.
+Capitalizing on the unique real-time and portability aspects of ultrasound-based applications, we plan for live demonstrations covering AI, interventional, and robotics areas.
 All accepted papers will be offered the option to present a live demonstration.

-You may start the submission process at [Springer Nature EquinOCS](https://equinocs.springernature.com/service/ASMUS2024).
-E-mail registration is required prior to submission, which can be accessed by clicking the "Submit now" button on the previous link.
-If you have any issues registering or with the submission process, please contact the PC Chairs via the platform or via E-Mail.
+You may start submitting the papers at [Springer Nature EquinOCS](https://equinocs.springernature.com/service/ASMUS2024).
+E-mail registration is required before submission, which can be accessed by clicking the "Submit now" button on the previous link.
+If you have any issues registering or with the submission process, please contact the PC Chairs via the platform or E-Mail.

-In this exciting era for medical ultrasound, recent developments in deep learning (artificial intelligence) and medical robotics have started to show clinically measurable improvement in assisting ultrasound examinations, ultrasound-guided interventions, and surgery.
+In this exciting era for medical ultrasound, recent developments in deep learning (artificial intelligence) and medical robotics have started showing clinically measurable improvement in assisting ultrasound examinations, ultrasound-guided interventions, and surgery.
 This year, ASMUS is soliciting submissions, including work from the following areas:

 ### Ultrasound Assisted by Artificial Intelligence and Medical Robotics: